validatedpatterns/docs/medical-diagnosis/getting-started.md

 You can also check on the progress using OpenShift GitOps to check on the various applications deployed.

-1. Obtain the ArgoCD urls and passwords.
+1. Obtain the ArgoCD URLs and passwords.

    The URLs and login credentials for ArgoCD change depending on the pattern name and the site names they control.
 Follow the instructions below to find